 Hi I’m Zach and I am a people person, plain and simple.
 I love to work with people and help them achieve those “ah-ha!” moments in life.
 So it’s not too surprising that my career wound up in training — I started my career over a decade ago at EMC Corp and oversaw the training creation, development and implementation for the Sales, PreSales and Partner organizations and for a time ran our production team based in Bangalore, India.

-During that time, I learned a lot about how to do training and how to not do training.
+During that time, I learned a lot about how to do engaging employee training and how not to do training.
 One thing I valued most was learning to create engaging and dynamic content that not only pulled in the audience via eye candy, but also had depth to it.
 In today’s training culture, there are a lot of companies that get training wrong…just plain wrong.